Thalía: Business endeavours

-Her first business endeavour started with a women's underwear line in 1993, and launched in 1995.
-It become a success in her native country.
+Her first business endeavour started with a women's underwear line in 1993, and 1995.
+It become a success in her native country according to Diez Minutos.
 In 2002, Thalía signed a deal with Kmart to release her own clothing collection for women, as well as accessories and home products.
 In the middle of 2003, the "Thalía Sodi" collection was officially available in the US market in over 2,000 stores.
 Thalía commented: "My collection is a dream come true.
 I'm so happy to have created a clothing line inspired by my culture, trying to show the colors and the passion of our culture, that captures also a big part of my personal style".
 Thalía became the first Mexican woman to launch a clothing brand in the US.

 Simultaneously, Thalía debuted her eyewear collection under the brand name "Thalía Eyewear Collection" in association with Kenmark Optical.
 In 2005, the line also became available in Mexico's market as Thalía signed a deal with "Devlyn" company.
 Up to 2007, Thalía had generated US$100 million from the sales of "Thalía Eyewear", with more than 1 million products sold.
 Precisely in 2007 Thalía presented a new eyewear collection in New York, and the brand was exported to over eighty countries around the world.

 In April 2004, she entered the editorial market by releasing her own magazine Thalía in US, produced by American Media and oriented to the female Latin youth.
 The magazine included consultation and reports about issues like health, fashion and beauty.
 Some months later, in September, Thalía became the face of jewels' company Jacob & Co.